 What is a Suction Line

 There are two refrigerant lines in an air conditioning system; the liquid line and the suction line.
-The ac suction line is the metal tube that connects the evaporator coil located inside to the outdoor unit compressor.
+The ac suction line is the metal tube that connects the evaporator coil located inside the outdoor unit compressor.

 It's also called a "suction line" because it creates a vacuum by pulling air through it.
 When the air is pulled through the line, it gets heated up and becomes less dense than the surrounding air.
 As a result, the air rises and moves toward the ceiling.